radareorg/radare.org/gsoc/2019/ideas.md

 ### Task
 1. Implement table commands and API (like it is done for graphs)
-2. Generalize the code of popup widget, reuse it other places
+2. Generalize the code of popup widget, merge with visual widgets (see PR), reuse them in other places
 3. Support colorscheme in radiff2 graphs
 4. Further improvements for RTL and BiDirectional text
 5. Improving autocompletion and dietline modes (vi/emacs-like hotkeys)